A general regularity theory for stable codimension 1 integral varifolds: Introduction

 See Section~\ref{notation} for explanation of notation used here.
-T. Ilmanen (\cite{I}) proved this theorem assuming the stronger conditions ${\mathcal H}^{n-2} \, ({\rm spt} \, \|V_{1}\| \cap {\rm spt} \, \|V_{2}\|) < \infty$ in (a) and ${\mathcal H}^{n-2} \, ({\rm sing} \, M_{i}) < \infty,$ $i=1, 2,$ in (b).
+If the varifolds $V_{1}$ and $V_{2}$ are both free of singularities, the theorem is easily seen to follow from the Hopf maximum principle.
+B.~Solomon and B.~White (\cite{SoW}) proved the theorem assuming only that one of $V_{1}$ or $V_{2}$ is free of singularities (allowing the other to be arbitrary with no restriction on its singular set).
+L.~Simon (\cite{S4}) and independently M.~Moschen (\cite{Mo}) established the result in case $V_{1}$ and $V_{2}$ correspond to area minimizing integral currents, both possibly singular.
+Using the Schoen--Simon regularity theory (\cite{SS}), some key ideas from \cite{S4} as well as the Solomon--White theorem, T.~Ilmanen (\cite{I}) established the theorem (for stationary $V_{1}$, $V_{2}$) subject to the stronger condition ${\mathcal H}^{n-2} \, ({\rm sing} \, M_{i}) < \infty$ for $i=1, 2$.
 The version above follows directly from the argument in \cite{I}, in view of the fact that we may use Corollary 2 above in places where the argument in \cite{I} depended on the Schoen-Simon theory.
-This version is optimal in the sense that neither a larger intersection in (a) nor larger singular sets in (b) can generally be allowed.
+This version is optimal in the sense that larger singular sets cannot generally be allowed.

-We now give a brief description of the proof of the Regularity and Compactness Theorem:
+{\bf Outline of the method:} Below we give a brief description of the proof of the Regularity and Compactness Theorem.

 Fix any $\a \in (0, 1)$ and let ${\mathcal S}_{\a}$ denote the family of stable integral $n$-varifolds of the open ball $B_{2}^{n+1}(0) \subset {\mathbf R}^{n+1}$ satisfying the $\a$-Structural Hypothesis.
 The proof of the Regularity and Compactness Theorem is based on establishing the fact that no tangent cone at a singular point of a varifold belonging to the varifold closure of ${\mathcal S}_{\a}$ can be supported by (a) a hyperplane or (b) a union of half-hyperplanes meeting along an $(n-1)$-dimensional subspace.
+Once this is established, it is not difficult to reach the conclusions of the theorem with standard arguments.

-The assertion in case (a) follows from our Sheeting Theorem (Theorem~\ref{main}), which says the following:
+The assertion in case (a) is implied by the following regularity result (Theorem~\ref{main}):

-\emph{Whenever a varifold in ${\mathcal S}_{\a}$ is weakly close to a given hyperplane ${\mathbf P}_{0}$ of constant positive integer multiplicity, it must break up in the interior into disjoint, embedded smooth graphs (``sheets'') of small curvature over ${\mathbf P}_{0}$}.
+{\sc Sheeting Theorem}. \emph{Whenever a varifold in ${\mathcal S}_{\a}$ is weakly close to a given hyperplane ${\mathbf P}_{0}$ of constant positive integer multiplicity, it must break up in the interior into disjoint, embedded smooth graphs (``sheets'') of small curvature over ${\mathbf P}_{0}$}.

-The assertion in case (b) is a consequence of the Minimum Distance Theorem (Theorem~\ref{no-transverse}), which says the following:
+The assertion in case (b) is a consequence of the following (Theorem~\ref{no-transverse}):